Leadwerks/Documentation/collision.md

 ## Entity Collision Detection

 Collision is most commonly handled in the [Collide](https://www.leadwerks.com/learn/Entity_Collide?lang=lua&nocpp=1) function in an entity script.
+You can read a tutorial using this approach [here](entityscripts.md).

-For the same of this example, we can simply declare a function called Collide and add it to the entity object.
+For the same of simplifying this example, we can simply declare a function called Collide and add it to the entity object.
 This has the exact same result as placing an object in a scene and selecting an entity script in its properties.

 ```lua
 -- Get the displays